-Data extracted in September 2020.
+Data extracted in June 2022.

-Planned article update: October 2021.
+Planned article update: July 2023.

 Many commentators predict that in the coming years there will be increased demand for highly skilled people.
 Driven by digital technology, jobs are becoming more flexible and complex.
 This has resulted in a growing number of employers seeking staff with the necessary capacities to manage complex information, think autonomously, be creative, use resources in a smart and efficient manner, as well as communicate effectively.

 A relatively large number of students in tertiary education are internationally mobile and study abroad: an analysis of this phenomenon is available in a separate article.